“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 - They must be actionable so that you can make improvements.

 There are various examples of ecommerce KPIs that entrepreneurs measure to scale their businesses.
-However, you must ensure that these ecommerce key performance indicators are not only qualitative and quantitative, but they should also be able to predict the future or reveal the past of your business.
+However, you must ensure that these ecommerce key performance indicators are not only qualitative and quantitative, but they should also be able to forecast performance or give a better understanding of past events.

 We have divided the Ecommerce KPIs into the following major categories: